All Articles

 How much does mediation cost?

-Civil mediation through the Malaysian Mediation Centre involves fees for the mediator's time, typically shared between both parties.
-Costs vary depending on the complexity and duration of the mediation, but are substantially lower than litigation costs.
-Sulh in Syariah court is conducted by court officers as part of the court process.
+Civil mediation through the Malaysian Mediation Centre involves mediator fees of approximately RM500–RM1,500 per session, plus an administration fee.
+For a typical family matter requiring two to four sessions, total costs generally range from RM1,500 to RM5,000, shared between both parties.
+This is substantially less than contested litigation costs.
+Sulh in Syariah court is conducted by court officers as part of the court process, with only nominal court filing fees payable.

 FamilyLawMY Editorial Team